apache/skywalking/docs/en/guides/Plugin-test.md

 ### JVM-container Image Introduction

 [JVM-container](../../../test/plugin/containers/jvm-container) uses `openjdk:8` as the basic image.
-The test case project is required to be packaged as `project-name.zip`, including `startup.sh` and uber jar, by using `mvn package`.
+The test case project is required to be packaged as `project-name.zip`, including `startup.sh` and uber jar, by using `mvn clean package`.

 Take the following test projects as good examples
 * [sofarpc-scenario](../../../test/plugin/scenarios/sofarpc-scenario) as a single project case.